Constitution of the IEEE Oceanic Engineering Society

 Section X-1: Amendment Procedure

 Amendments to this Constitution may be initiated by the Administrative Committee or by petition submitted to the Administrative Committee by five percent or more of the Members of the Society.
-In either case, the proposed amendment shall be submitted to the IEEE Technical Activities Board for approval.
+In either case, the proposed amendment shall be submitted to the IEEE Vice President of Technical Activities for approval.
 After such approval, the proposed amendment shall be publicized in at least one of the Society’s publications or by direct communication to the membership.
 The proposed amendment shall be distributed by a ballot to all members of the Society at least 60 days before the date specified for the return of the ballots.
 The ballots shall carry a statement of the time limit for their return to the IEEE.
 Approval of the amendment by at least two-thirds of the ballots returned shall be necessary for its enactment.

 Section X-2: Effective Date